0xProject/protocol/docs/architecture/proxy.rst

 Initial Bootstrapping
 =====================

 The way that the initial bootstrapping is accomplished is through the ``bootstrap()`` function that can only be called by the deployer.
-Check `here <https://github.com/0xProject/protocol/blob/development/contracts/zero-ex/contracts/src/features/BootstrapFeature.sol>`_ to see the full boostrapping feature.
+Check `here <https://github.com/0xProject/protocol/blob/development/contracts/zero-ex/contracts/src/features/BootstrapFeature.sol>`_ to see the full bootstrapping feature.

 This function does a few things:
 1. De-register the bootstrap() function, which prevents it being called again.